Top 10 Best Position Players in Baseball History

 The third greatest baseball player ever.
 Willie Mays is #1, and Babe Ruth is #2.

-Barry Bonds Barry Lamar Bonds is an American former professional baseball left fielder who played 22 seasons in Major League Baseball with the Pittsburgh Pirates and San Francisco Giants.
+Barry Lamar Bonds is a former professional baseball left fielder who played 22 seasons in Major League Baseball with the Pittsburgh Pirates and the San Francisco Giants.
+He holds the MLB record for most career home runs, with 762.
+Bonds is also a seven-time National League MVP.

 All-around the best.
 Without steroids, he might not have reached the same heights, but he would still be Hall of Fame caliber.
 Statistically, he has 500 steals and 500 homers, demonstrating his versatility.
 Derek Jeter is the most overrated player in sports.